How EU Digital Product Security Rules Safeguard Digital Products

 Supply Chain Responsibilities

-• Distributors: Avoid supplying obviously non-compliant products.
+• Distributors: Avoid selling unsafe or non-compliant products

 Certification and Critical Product Classification